 Why We’re Building a FatFIRE

 For many reasons, my husband and I have decided to opt for a FAT Fire retirement.
 I’m a minimalist in many ways and I know how to happily live on a shoestring budget.
 My husband and I lived lean during college and for the first ten years after college to begin building our retirement stash quickly–which we did!
 We became Everyday Millionaires by living lean while our income was still relatively low.

-My husband and I are currently on track for Fat FIRE, but we’re currently aiming for age 55.
-We could technically retire earlier, but my husband enjoys his work and that’s a typical retirement age at his job.
+My husband and I are currently on track for Fat FIRE (if we left California, we could retire today), but we’re currently aiming for age 43 (for him) / 40 (for me).
+My husband enjoys his work and he wants to continue to build our net worth and therefore how much we can spend in retirement.
 But good news–I personally know a Money Fit Mom reader who is on track for a true Fat FIRE by age 38.
 How in the world are they accomplishing this?
 Read on to find out.